The Golden Orchard

 After 36 years of toil, Frank decided it was time to retire and the property was put up for auction on 1 May 1930.
 Frank retained part of the southern block of Golden Orchard, with a bungalow, which he named Croftlands.

 The Sale Particulars below are not good copies and cropped in places.
 Hopefully, they still tell the story.
-On the map the red line shows the extent of The Golden Orchard.
+On the maps the red line shows the extent of The Golden Orchard.
 The Sale Particulars refer to different portions on the map shaded in various colours, but unfortunately the copy available was in black and white.
-The map is the 25 inches to the mile Ordnance Survey, which was surveyed in 1886 and revised in 1901, which explains why Woodlands is not depicted, as that was built about 1905.

-The new owner Walter Leslie Bolt with his wife Florence Isabel Bolt is recorded from 1932 as fruit grower, although they appear to have been gone by 1935.
-Bolt appears to have sold the northern portion of the southern block to Charles Henry Rigg, a noted rose grower.
-Clifford Tom Berrett and wife Rebecca Mary were resident at The Golden Orchard by 1936, although gone by late 1938 or 1939.
+The new owners Walter Leslie Bolt and his wife Florence Isabel Bolt are recorded from 1932 as fruit growers, although they appear to have been gone by 1935.
+Clifford Tom Berrett and wife Rebecca Mary were resident at The Golden Orchard by 1936 and themselves gone by late 1938.
+Berrett sold the northern portion of land to Charles Henry Rigg a stockbroker with a London home in Hampstead.
+He was noted rose grower and roses gradually took over from the fruit trees.

-That really was the end of The Golden Orchard, although the name lives on for the block of land and residence, which today is 60 Hay Street.
+The Golden Orchard name lives on for the block of land and residence, which today is 60 Hay Street.

 The Origins of the Land Holding